dart-lang/site-www/src/codelabs/null-safety.md

 When you put `late` in front of a variable declaration, that tells Dart the following about the variable:

-- It cannot be assigned a value yet.
+- The developer didn't want to assign it a value yet.
 - It will get a value later.
 - It will have a value _before_ being used.